Johnny123422/Proiect_robotica/README.md

 Detects obstacles and decides the optimal avoidance direction (left or right) based on measured distances.
 Software validation was performed through tests on actual hardware.

+# Motivation for Library Choices
+### <Servo.h>:
+Simplifies control of the servo motor, which is used for directing the ultrasonic sensor.
+### <AFMotor.h>:
+A specific library for controlling DC motors through the Adafruit Motor Shield, providing an easy-to-use interface for managing speed and direction.
+### <Arduino.h>:
+Includes standard Arduino functions for manipulating digital and analog pins.
+These libraries were chosen due to their compatibility with the hardware and the ease they bring to the implementation process.

 # Hardware Design
 ## Components Used